xiaoxinla/pai/job-tutorial/README.md

       "name": "worker",
       // use 2 workers in this job
       "taskNumber": 2,
+      // don't need all tasks use the same ports "useTheSamePorts": "false"
       "cpuNumber": 2,
       "memoryMB": 16384,
       "gpuNumber": 4,
-      // below will try to allocate port 8080 and 8081, and they will be set into environment variable httpPort in worker container
+      // below will try to allocate port 8080 and 8081, and they will be set into environment variable httpPort in task container
       "portDefinitions": {
                   "httpPort": {
                     "start": 8080,